Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/LIT-CTF-2024.md

 <br>

-We will use this property which is true for all x:
+We will use this property which is true for all abs(x)<p:

 ```python
 >>> pow(x, p, n) % p == x